 Schedule your training to meet your district's availability.

 Registration closes one week prior to the start date!

 Learning is better in teams!
-Register three people and receive a $25 discount off the third registration fee!
+Register three people and receive a discount on the third registration fee!

 Participants are accepted on a full-payment, first-come, first-served basis only.
 If using a Purchase Order, please send it with your quote.